Built by a practicing dentist

 Paraphrased from the Pankey Philosophy — a principle still taught in dental continuing education today

 The problem is you can't charge a fee that feels fair without knowing what the case actually cost you.
-Dentrix, Eaglesoft, and Open Dental manage appointments and billing — but they have no way to tell you if an All-on-4 full arch restoration, a FAIR (Full Arch Implant Retained) procedure, a 3-on-6 implant case, or a cosmetic makeover was actually profitable.
+Dentrix, Eaglesoft, and Open Dental manage appointments and billing — but they have no way to tell you if an All-on-X full arch restoration, a posterior rehabilitation with crowns and some fillings, an implant bridge and 2 quads of SRP, or a cosmetic makeover was actually profitable.

 Time is invisible in flat fees